nvdai2401/hiha-store-ts/README.md

 - The `components` directory contains reusable UI components of the module.
 - The `config` directory holds the configurations, such as routes configuration.
 - The `pages` directory holds the pages of the module (A page is what a user sees and comprises out of UI components and actions).
-- The `state` directory keeps state of the module.
-It contains reducer, actions, sagas and selectors.
+- The `state` directory keeps the state of the module.
+It contains reducer, actions, sagas ,and selectors.

 ### CSS architecture - More Transparent UI Code with Namespaces